-Despite experiencing a decline of 37.3% from a peak level in FY 2010-11, the FAP caseload has increased 46.9% since FY 2003-04.
+Despite experiencing a decline of 29.9% from a peak level in FY 2010-11, the FAP caseload has increased 64.5% since FY 2003-04.
 Caseload declines in recent years are due to changes in policy, such as a new countable asset test, and an improving state economy.
+The ongoing COVID-19 pandemic has resulted in caseload increases over the past fiscal year.